-Whenever a student leaves the building during the normal course of the school day, the parent or guardian must notify the attendance director by phone, (texts, emails and notes are not acceptable) or the office personnel if director is not available.
+Whenever a student leaves the building during the normal course of the school day, the parent or guardian must notify the school by phone, (texts, emails and notes are not acceptable).

 Failure to sign out when leaving the building may result in truancy with disciplinary action.
 Exceptions to this rule must be approved by the principal (18 and older dependents need parental/guardian permission).